BlueSpinney/Super-Auto-pets-AI-SAPAI/README.md

 # Super Auto pets AI (SAPAI)

-This Ai is supposed to play the game Super Auto pets perfectly please note that this is a prototype and dosent work fully yet though it already can place a few animals
+This Ai is supposed to play the game Super Auto pets perfectly please note that this is a prototype and dosent work fully yet